DanielChronlund/DCToolbox/README.md

 This CMDlet uses Microsoft Graph to automatically create Conditional Access policies from a JSON file.
 The JSON file can be created from existing policies with Export-DCConditionalAccessPolicyDesign or manually by following the syntax described in the Microsoft Graph documentation.

-<h3>Export-DCConditionalAccessAssignments</h3>
+<h3>New-DCConditionalAccessPolicyDesignReport</h3>

+Automatically generate an Excel report containing your current Conditional Access policy design.

+<h3>New-DCConditionalAccessAssignmentReport</h3>

-Automatically generate an Excel report containing Conditional Access assignments in your Azure AD.
+Automatically generate an Excel report containing your current Conditional Access assignments.

 ---------------------------------------------------